Bratela/number_to_word/README.md

 # Decimal numbers to word.
-## Transfer decilmal numbers latvian language words.
+## Transfer decilmal numbers to latvian language words.
 Simple JavaScript function for convert decimal number of euro to latvian language word.

 # How to use